ChrisWRWX/GLaDOS/README.md

 Used for chatGPT.

-Generate and API Key and save as the environment variable `OPENAI_API_KEY`
+Generate an API Key and save as the environment variable `OPENAI_API_KEY`

 ### Picovoice
 https://console.picovoice.ai/